 Graduates find employment in specialty new media production houses, agencies, corporate, educational or government organizations.
 Some develop their own freelance and small business opportunities.
-Work ranges from web design, corporate communications and digital signage to educational media, animation, simulation or game design.
+Work ranges from web design, corporate communications and digital signage to educational media, animation, simulation.

 Students with previous academic success usually are more successful in SAIT programs.